Peter Asher: Early life

-While attending the independent Westminster School as a day boy, he first met fellow pupil Gordon Waller (1945–2009), and they began playing and singing together as a duo in cafes.
+While attending the independent Westminster School as a day boy he met fellow pupil Gordon Waller (1945–2009) and they began playing and singing together as a duo in cafes.

 Career

-In 1962, Asher and Waller began working formally as Peter and Gordon.
+In 1962 Asher and Waller began working formally as Peter and Gordon.
 Their first (and biggest) hit was the 1964 Lennon/McCartney song "A World Without Love".
 Asher's sister Jane was, in the mid-1960s, the girlfriend of Paul McCartney.
-Through this connection, Asher and Waller were given three unrecorded Lennon/McCartney songs to perform.
+Through this connection Asher and Waller were given three unrecorded Lennon/McCartney songs to perform.

 Asher later read philosophy at King's College London.
-In 1965, he was best man when singer Marianne Faithfull married John Dunbar in Cambridge.
+In 1965 he was best man when singer Marianne Faithfull married John Dunbar in Cambridge.

 After Peter and Gordon disbanded in 1968, Asher took charge of the A&R department at the Beatles' Apple Records label, where he signed a then-unknown James Taylor and agreed to produce the singer-songwriter's debut solo album.
-The album was not a success, but Asher was so convinced that Taylor held great potential that he resigned his post at Apple to move to the United States and work as Taylor's manager.
-Asher produced Paul Jones' rendition of the Bee Gees' "And the Sun Will Shine" which was released as a single (only in the UK).
+The album was not a success but Asher was so convinced that Taylor held great potential that he resigned his post at Apple to move to the United States and work as Taylor's manager.
+Asher produced Paul Jones' rendition of the Bee Gees' And the Sun Will Shine which was released as a single (only in the UK).
 He also produced a number of Taylor's recordings from 1970 to 1985, including Sweet Baby James, Mud Slide Slim and the Blue Horizon, JT and Flag.

 1970s–1980s

-In the early 1970s, Asher also managed the country rock band, Country, which recorded for Atlantic Records through its subsidiary Clean Records, featuring Michael Fondiler and Tom Snow, who has since become a songwriter.
+In the early 1970s Asher also managed the country-rock band Country, which recorded for Atlantic Records through its subsidiary Clean Records.
+Country featured Michael Fondiler and Tom Snow, who has since become a songwriter.
 For a time, Asher also managed James Taylor's sister Kate Taylor.
 When she decided to leave the business, she recommended him to Linda Ronstadt at which point Asher became Ronstadt's manager.
 Asher achieved his greatest success producing a long string of multi-platinum albums for James Taylor, including Sweet Baby James, JT and Flag, and for Linda Ronstadt, including Heart Like a Wheel; Simple Dreams; Living in the USA; What's New; Canciones De Mi Padre; and Cry Like a Rainstorm, Howl Like the Wind.

 By producing records for Ronstadt, JD Souther, Andrew Gold and Bonnie Raitt, Peter Asher played a significant role in shaping the Californian rock sound during the 1970s.
 He was also one of the original partners in the Roxy Theatre in West Hollywood, which he opened on 23 September 1973 with Elmer Valentine, Lou Adler, and original partners David Geffen and Elliot Roberts.

 In 1976, Asher and Waller performed for the annual New York "Beatlefest" and played a few other dates.
 In the 1980s, Asher also worked on hit albums for artists as diverse as Cher and 10,000 Maniacs.